Avoiding emissions by adopting solutions that are more efficient or emissions-free when used.

 Tŝilhqot’in Reforestation Project

-Shell and the Tŝilhqot’in National Government are jointly undertaking a reforestation project in the Chilcotin Region of the British Columbia (B.C.)
-Interior.
-Wildfires in recent years have significantly impacted the region and the Tŝilhqot’in communities located there.
+Shell Canada and the Tŝilhqot’in National Government are working together on a reforestation project in the Chilcotin Region of the British Columbia Interior.
+Wildfires have significantly impacted the region and the Tŝilhqot’in communities located there.

-Shell will provide funding, and tree planting will be managed by Central Chilcotin Rehabilitation (CCR), a Tŝilhqot’in forestry company.
-Tree planting will start in the spring of 2021, focused on areas that have not regenerated on their own or that have been slow to regenerate.
+The project is funded by Shell, and tree planting is managed by Central Chilcotin Rehabilitation, a Tŝilhqot’in forestry company.
+Tree planting is focused on areas that have not regenerated on their own or that have been slow to regenerate.